clingen-data-model/allele/source/allele/conceptual/gene_reference_sequence.md

 ---
 title: GeneReferenceSequence
-description: A [GenomicReferenceSequence](genomic_reference_sequence.html) describing the sequence of a chromosomal segment containing a gene, such as those created by LRG or RefSeqGene.
+description: A <a href="/allele/conceptual/genomic_reference_sequence.html">GenomicReferenceSequence</a> describing the sequence of a chromosomal segment containing a gene, such as those created by LRG or RefSeqGene.

 ---